 Silcott has been an avid supporter of Howard University’s architecture program for three decades.
 His contributions total $3 million, making him the largest donor to architecture programs at historically Black colleges and universities in the nation.
 His desire to support his Alma Mater was inspired by the difficulties he and other Black students faced when they pursued professional careers.

-He was the first African-American project architect for both Los Angeles County and the University of California-Los Angeles (UCLA). map that features 53 projects designed by African-American architects in Los Angeles includes the Jules Stein Eye Institute at UCLA, for which Silcott was the project architect.
+He was the first African-American project architect for both Los Angeles County and the University of California-Los Angeles (UCLA).
+A map that features 53 projects designed by African-American architects in Los Angeles includes the Jules Stein Eye Institute at UCLA, for which Silcott was the project architect.

 Alumnus and Dean Emeritus Harry G. Robinson III, FAIA (B.Arch. ’66; MCP ‘70) mentions in his letter of support for Silcott’s fellowship nomination that “from the time that he was a student under the mentorship of the widely respected Howard H. Mackey, FAIA, James has had an allegiance to architecture education at Howard University that equals all and exceeds most.”